 As farmers we are committed to looking after the land so that it can remain productive and look after us for years to come.
 We are proud of our dedication as a business to reduce our impact on the environment and our carbon footprint wherever possible.

-Margan are in the process of calculating our carbon emissions and carbon credits but have already implemented many initiatives across the entire operations of the business and have enrolled in several on-going certification / accreditation schemes which will ensure that Margan as a business can manage environmental impacts efficiently and effectively and improve environmental stewardship.
+We calculate our carbon emissions and carbon credits annually using a carbon calculator by Australian Winemakers Federation (WFA) and have implemented many initiatives across the entire operations of the business to reduce our emission.
+We have enrolled in several on-going certification / accreditation schemes which will ensure that Margan as a business can manage environmental impacts efficiently and effectively and improve environmental stewardship.

 We have enrolled in the following:

-- Entwine Australia: a voluntary environmental assurance scheme developed by the WFA for winemakers and wine grape growers to receive formal certification of their practices according to recognised standards.
-It is proposed that by 2013 wineries will need to be Entwine accredited to receive an export licence from the (AWBC).
-Enrolled.
+- Entwine Australia: a voluntary environmental assurance scheme developed by the WFA for winemakers and wine grape growers to receive formal certification of their practices according to recognised standards Certified

 - e-par Wine Environmental Management System Initiative.
 Hunter Valley Wine Industry Association.
 Enrolled.